KevinFasusi/supplychainpy/README.md

 numpy, matplotlib, ipython and Jupyters for a powerful supply chain data analysis toolchain.

 The library is currently in early stages of development, so not ready for use in production.
-However some fun can be had by passing a csv or text file in the correct format and outputting inventory analysis such as:
+However some fun can be had by passing a csv or text file in the correct format.
+For quick exploration, the `analyse_orders_abcxyz_from_file` will output the following inventory analysis:
 - economic order quantities
 - safety stock
 - abc xyz classification